technical details:

 - Bit parts and extras.
 In addition to the people listed above, the ledger also lists Edward J. Meece and Cecil T. Truschel, both of whom were with the Culver City Police

-- (4.)
-The woman who finds a mouse in her purse, and the man whose arms she jumps into, both of whom seem to be in the longshot outside the theater.
+- (3.)
+The woman who finds a mouse in her purse and jumps (via stunt double) into McGregor's arms.
+She also seems to be in the longshot outside the theater.

 the music: